taniaallen/makeupalley-appl/README.md

 ## Installation

-Provide code examples and explanations of how to get the project.
+Go to (https://makeupalley-app.herokuapp.com/) to try out my rendition of the popular Makeupalley website.

 ## API Reference